 Impact Track

 Methods is the public surface for Impact's scoring logic, evidence quality, uncertainty handling, and publication standards.
-Every claim on the Impact surface should trace back to something on this page.
+Every public claim should trace back to a source, a method, or a visible caveat.

 Observatory Signals